The Spiced Life

 Right now you are probably staring at your screen.
 Blankly.
 Since this is a food blog.
 Bear with me.
 One of the reasons I made a lousy history scholar is because I could not settle on just one area of the world to learn about.
 England.
 Ireland.
 France.
-Russia.
+Russia and the former USSR.
 Poland.
 I ran out of time in college before I got beyond Europe.

 One day, while I was searching throughout all of my Spanish cookbooks to learn what I could about Potaje de Vigilia, a Spanish fasting soup served during Lent, I had a realization about myself as a cook and as a food blogger.
 I have re-channeled all of my passion for learning about the history of different countries to learning about their food culture.
 Which it turns out is often intertwined with their history—bonus for me!
 That doesn’t mean every dish on here is strictly authentic, but it does mean that even my adaptations are not undertaken lightly.
 My goal is to show you–by doing–that these dishes are possible in your kitchen, and also just to educate you.
 Even if you never make an authentic biryani, there is value is learning about what an Indian biryani (for example) is.